traviteja-git/raviteja-git.github.io/README.md

 Icons use Font Awesome class names.
 Emojis: wrap text with `emoji("text 🚀")` helper.

 ### Resume
-Place `resume.pdf` in `src/containers/greeting/` (same folder as `Greeting.js`).
+Place `public/resume.pdf` in `src/containers/greeting/` (same folder as `Greeting.js`).
 The resume button always triggers a direct download (filename `Raviteja-Resume.pdf`).
 External links are no longer used for viewing in-browser.

 ### Lottie Animations
 Replace JSON under `src/assets/lottie/` and update import in `src/portfolio.js` if you change file names.